RebornBeat/BGP-X/protocol/routing_domains.md

 No entry point is primary.
 A mesh-only user in a remote village and a fiber-connected user in a city participate in the same network.
 A clearnet client with no mesh hardware can reach services hosted in mesh islands via domain bridge nodes.

-**Satellite internet (Starlink, Iridium, Inmarsat, etc.) is clearnet.** Commercial satellite services provide BGP-routed IP connectivity.
-From BGP-X's perspective, satellite internet is clearnet domain type `0x00000001` — the same as fiber or cellular, just with higher latency.

 ---

 ## 3. N-Hop Unlimited Policy